 The opening film was Two’s Company.
 The second feature called The Harvester was screened from the Monday.
 The Union Jack was flown whenever a British film was shown.
 This practice was eventually stopped.

 In the operating box two BTH type B projectors were employed with type C carbon arcs.
-In 1947 the BTH S.U.P.A (single unit projection assembly) projector was introduced and was installed in the Chester cinema.
+During November of 1947 a screen frame was erected, enabling the original screen that was mounted on the rear of the stage wall to be replaced with a larger screen and moved forward to the front of the stage by 4’6″.
+At the same time two BTH S.U.P.A (single unit projection assembly) projectors were introduced and installed in the Chester cinema and shown off to an invited Trade audience.
 These remained until the Kalee 21 machines from the closed Gaumont were installed in 1962.
 There was another change in 1966 when Italian Cinemecanica equipment ran the films.
 This equipment stayed until the cinema’s closure on 14th June 2007.

 Following Oscar Deutsch’s death in 1941 Joseph Arthur Rank, who had been a director, took the helm and it became part of the mighty Rank Organisation.
 Odeon merged with Gaumont British in 1948 and formed Circuits Management Association.